beaumontlab/antonie/README.md

 LIMITATIONS
 ===========

-The current algorithm is fast on common hardware, but needs around 200MB of memory for a typical prokaryote.
+ * The current algorithm is fast on common hardware, but needs around 200MB of memory for a typical prokaryote.
 It also assumes it is aligning against a single chromosome.
 Combined, this means that right now, eukaryotic processing is hard to do using Antonie.

-Additionally, Antonie does not yet benefit from the position information that can be inferred from paired end reads, and in fact you'll have to concatenate both paired reads first.
+ * Additionally, Antonie does not yet benefit from the position information that can be inferred from paired end reads, and in fact you'll have to concatenate both paired reads first.

-Also, Antonie can't yet deal with reads of varying lengths.
+ * Antonie can't yet deal with reads of varying lengths.

-Our HTML is known not to be displayed correctly on some versions of Internet Explorer.
+ * Our HTML is known not to be displayed correctly on some versions of Internet Explorer.

-Finally, Antonie may be of limited use for reads shorter than 75 nucleotides, as it hasn't been tried in that domain a lot yet.
+ * Finally, Antonie may be of limited use for reads shorter than 75 nucleotides, as it hasn't been tried in that domain a lot yet.

 SAMPLE USE
 ==========